earonesty/ai-functions/README.md

 ```

+## What stuff does this handle?

+ - Converts your annotated schema into an appropriate prompt
-It handles converting arguments to JSON if they are specified as a string.
+ - Handles converting arguments to JSON if they are specified as a string.

-It auto-casts arguments to the right types, if they aren't right.
+ - Auto-casts arguments to the right types, if they aren't right.

-It returns errors that AI engines understands, instead of errors with poor descriptions.
+ - Raises errors that AI engines understand if returned as a function response, instead of errors with poor descriptions.

+## Async execute
-If a loop is provided to the AIFunctions constructor, or to any execute calls, it will be used to schedule a coroutine.
+ - If a loop is provided to the AIFunctions constructor, or to any execute calls, it will be used to schedule a coroutine.

-Async versions of execute are available, prefix all calls with `async_`
+ - Async versions of execute are available, prefix all calls with `async_`